 Face coverings will be required to be worn on all public transportation, including school buses.
 Individual venues may have health guidelines in place that are more restrictive than the current state requirements.

-Families may request a free test to be sent to your home from the state of Minnesota- https://learn.vaulthealth.com/state-of-minnesota/
+Families may request a free test to be sent to your home from the state of Minnesota- https://learn.vaulthealth.com/state-of-minnesota/ or you may order 4 tests per family from covidtests.gov.

 If you require assistance in finding or scheduling communicable disease testing, please contact Dakota County Public Health or your primary care physician.